abelmarnk/svm-hash/README.md

 ---

-This project’s purpose is primarily **demonstrational** — to illustrate how Solana’s syscalls can be leveraged for hashing within on-chain collections, and when doing so might actually make sense.
+This project’s purpose is primarily **demonstrational** — to illustrate how Solana’s CU definitions could be used to get less CUs used in other places